 Building on fades, dissolves overlap two shots or scenes and gradually move from one to another.
 To show two narratives or scenes are linked or time passing, or to move from one location to another, filmmakers always use dissolve effects at the end of one scene and the beginning of the next.

 Match dissolve effects is a slightly more advanced form of dissolve.
-During this video transition, you can see that a similarly-shaped and object will dissolve to another.
+During this video transition, you can see that an object will dissolve into another similarly-shaped object.
 For instance, slowly dissolve from a soccer ball to the moon, and match their size and position on the screen.

 Cross dissolve gradually replaces one shot with another, implying a passage of time or a change of location.

 Ripple dissolve is similar to a cross dissolve.
-However, it can give a dream-like quality to the transition since it makes use of a “Ripple” filter.
+However, it can give a dream-like effect to the transition since it makes use of a “Ripple” filter.

 No, enjoy the dissolve effects in the film.